About Corr's Irish Shoes

 - Corr's toe and heel tips are made from resin compounds, which are several times denser than fiberglass tips.
 It was discovered that the density of the substance from which the tips are made, and not its cubic volume, is what made for a much clearer, sharper and crisper sound.
 As our tips are so much denser, they need not be as bulky or cumbersome as some made of fiberglass.
 Add to this the dancer can stand securely on the balls of their feet, as in all other forms of dance.
 Corr's toe tips are also specially angled for safer and easier toe stands and walks.

 - The shape of the Corr's hard shoe upper is taken from that of a classic men's ballroom shoe.
 It is a standard oxford-type shoe pattern and the higher bridge, or vamp, in the shoe lends for a greater feeling of security, particularly when the dancer is on pointe.

 About Corr's Soft Shoes

-Julian felt that all the comfort and safety features included here in the Corr's range ought to come in a dance shoe "as standard," and that people should not be expected to pay extra for features in dance shoes which ought to be there in the first place.
+Corr's felt that all the comfort and safety features included here in its range ought to come in a dance shoe "as standard," and that people should not be expected to pay extra for features in dance shoes which ought to be there in the first place.

 These various comfort and high-performance features are examples of the numerous principals that are applied to shoes across the Corr's range of products available.
 We are thankful for all the input from the many dancers who help in testing and trials and for all the advice and assistance we receive from the professional craftsmen and designers with whom we consult in conjunction with bringing this wonderful range of handcrafted shoes to the Irish dancer.